BCDA-APS/ad_hoc_archiver/images/README.md

   - Started a monitor on `gp:m1` (a motor record), waited until the archiver appliance reported an observation, then ran three Bluesky scans across a "peak".
-    The lower window shows a plot of detector (`noisy`) vs. `gp:m1` position, the upper window tracks the `gp:m1` position as the scan progressed.
+    The lower window shows a plot of detector (`noisy`) vs. `gp:m1` position, the upper window tracks the `gp:m1` position as each scan progressed.